-Each week we present an interactive video sequence, interspersed with online exercises and practice problems to help you test your learning as you watch the videos.
-Participation in these online exercises does not contribute to your grade.
+In each module, we present an interactive video sequence, interspersed with online exercises and practice problems to help you test your learning as you watch the videos.
+Participation in these practice problems and other exercises does not contribute to your grade.